 Food for Chinese Weddings

 Traditional wedding foods vary depending on geographic location.
-Usually, the Chinese wedding couples will serve their guests the best dishes that made from the best ingredients they can offer during the wedding banquet.
+Usually, the Chinese wedding couples will serve their guests the best dishes made from the best ingredients they can offer during the wedding banquet.
 They also served foods with lucky meanings:

 - Lobster and chicken: These foods represent yin and yang, the groom and bride.